CLi-Alex/lichenghang.github.io/_pages/about.md

 Main research interests and directions
 ======
 My research focuses on the intersection of applied mathematics and life sciences, particularly employing mathematical modeling and quantitative approaches to investigate complex systems in biomedicine.
-My primary research involves kinetic modeling and quantitative analysis of tumor-immune system interactions, specifically including:
+Currently, my project focuses on mechanistic modeling and quantitative analysis of tumor-immune interactions.
-- (1) Mechanistic analysis and dynamic modeling of tumor-immune interactions;
-- (2) Investigating dynamic mechanisms of immune checkpoint inhibitor treatment responses;
-- (3) Analyzing synergistic effects of combination therapies and exploring the impact of tumor heterogeneity on treatment efficacy.

 I am particularly interested in integrating theoretical models with experimental/clinical data to uncover tumor immune evasion mechanisms through mathematical modeling, thereby providing quantitative decision support for precision medicine.
 Currently, I am developing mechanism- and data-driven multiscale models of tumor-immune systems to better understand individual variations in immunotherapy responses.

 Postscript
 ======